ghaiklor/ghaiklor-os-gcc/README.md

 This is not a **REAL** operation system.
 It's just a simple operation system created in educational purposes.

+The main goal I'm following is to learn how OS is working from the ground up.
+Starting from the own boot sector, hardware and software interrupts, own drivers.

 Repository is suffixed with gcc because I'm planning to write another one simple OS with Rust.
 So, I hope, there will be _ghaiklor-os-gcc_ and _ghaiklor-os-rustc_.